clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

  - Attempt collaboration before conflict
  - Refrain from demeaning, discriminatory, or harassing behavior/speech
  - Be mindful of your surroundings and fellow participants
+ - Alert community leaders if you notice:
+   - a dangerous situation
+   - someone in distress
- - Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct (even if it seems inconsequential)
+   - violations of this Code of Conduct

 # Why ClojureBridge?